The Bivariate regular variation of randomly weighted sums revisited in the presence of interdependence: Applications of our main results

 By Theorem \ref{th.AKP.5.1} we can see that the ruin probabilities $\psi_{and}(x,\,p,\,q;\,n)$ and $\psi_{sim}(x,\,p,\,q;\,n)$ are asymptotically equivalent, that indicates that their difference is negligible, that means the simultaneous and non-simultaneous ruin in both portfolios under the presence of heavy tails on the net losses, have almost the same probability.
-This fact can be observed also in several papers on continuous time risk models on more dimensions, under standard $MRV$ condition, see for example in \cite{cheng:konstantinides:wang:2022}, \cite{cheng:konstantinides:wang:2024}, \cite{yang:su:2023}.
+This fact can be observed also in several papers on continuous time risk models on more dimensions, under standard $MRV$ condition, see for example \cite{cheng:konstantinides:wang:2022}, \cite{cheng:konstantinides:wang:2024}, \cite{yang:su:2023}.
+Further we recall that relations \eqref{eq.AKP.6.12} and \eqref{eq.AKP.6.13} concept immediately the impact of the dependence among the $X_i,\,Y_i,\,\Theta_i,\,\Delta_i$ via the functions $h_{1,i},\,h_{2,i},\,g_{i}$.